 When managing capital, the Company's foremost objective is to generate returns for shareholders in the form of capital gains, whether by achieving discoveries which, in the normal course, would result in share price appreciation, or by advancing those discoveries and properties toward development and in the longer term selling them, or the Company itself, to large mining concerns.
 Achieving this objective requires first ensuring that Evergold continues as a going concern and, secondly, that capital resources are deployed cost-effectively into only those properties and those specific exploration targets and activities, which management believes have the greatest potential to generate capital gains for shareholders.
-Management seeks to have sufficient capital on hand to cover at least six months - and preferably twelve months - corporate overheads, achieve its near-term exploration objectives, and to advance discoveries when achieved as expeditiously as possible.
-In doing so, it seeks a balance between minimizing shareholder dilution and maintaining an attractive capital structure on the one hand, and the need to achieve and advance discoveries of merit on the other.
+Management seeks to have sufficient capital on hand to cover at least six months - and preferably twelve months - of corporate overheads, achieve its near-term exploration objectives, and to advance discoveries when achieved as expeditiously as possible.
+In doing so, it seeks a balance between minimizing shareholder dilution and maintaining an attractive capital structure on the one hand, and the need to achieve and advance discoveries of merit (i.e. those that have the hallmarks of potential mines in the making) on the other.